ibm-cloud-docs/EventStreams/eventstreams155.md

 {: #considerations_keys notoc}
 Consider using customer-managed keys if you require the following features:
 - Encryption of data at rest controlled by your own key
-- Explicit control of the lifecycle of data stored at rest<!--, which is achieved by deleting or removing access to the key.
-For example, crypto-shredding-->
+- Explicit control of the lifecycle of data stored at rest
-- Use of your {{site.data.keyword.messagehub}} instance in a PCI environment

 Be aware of the following information when deciding to enable customer-managed keys:
 - This feature is available on the Enterprise plan only